-Source: Field data (2021).
+Source: Field data, 2021

-Findings in Table 2 have also revealed that person-to-person interactions was ranked as the second most used source of agricultural information used by smallholder farmers in their response to climate change.
-This is face-to-face interaction between smallholder farmers in streets, churches, mosques, markets, farms, pubs and during other public meetings, in which agricultural information, such as proper farming methods, use of improved seeds, and planting of drought-tolerant crops is shared.
-In support of this finding, a key informant interviewed stated the following:
+Findings in Table 2 have also revealed that person-to-person interaction was ranked as the second frequently used source of agricultural information by smallholder farmers in their response to climate change.
+This was face-to-face interaction between smallholder farmers who found themselves in the street, church, mosque, market, farm, pub and during other public meetings, in which agricultural information, such as proper farming methods, use of improved seeds, and planting of drought-tolerant crops was shared.
+In support of this finding, a key informant interviewed conceded the following:

-I normally acquire different agricultural information well through interactions with different people in streets, markets and formal and informal meetings.
+I normally acquire varied agricultural information through interaction with different people in the street, market and formal and informal meetings.
 When we meet, we actually discuss different things about family and village development.
-Since most people in our village are smallholder farmers, most of our discussions are generally focused on agriculture.
-The discussions are usually dominated by topics such as when to start farming activities, and availability and accessibility of seeds.
-This has been very helpful because I normally act based on this information, (In-depth interview with Village elder in Isele Village, 2021).
+Since most people in our village are smallholder farmers, most of our discussions are generally based on agriculture.
+The discussions are usually dominated by topics such as when to start farming, and availability of seeds.
+This has been very helpful because I normally take into account this information.
+(In-depth interview with Village elder in Isele Village, 2021).

-Moreover, findings in Table 2 have indicated that village meetings are the other important source of agricultural information.
-Farmers perceive village meetings as reliable platforms from which they can acquire new climate adaptation strategies.
-The meetings are said to be mostly used to create awareness about what crops to cultivate in a season, and to educate farmers on new farming methods.
+Moreover, findings in Table 2 indicate that village meetings were the other important sources of agricultural information.
+Farmers perceived village meetings as reliable platforms from which they could acquire new climate adaptation strategies.
+The meetings were mostly used to create awareness about what crops to cultivate in a season, and to educate farmers on new farming methods.
 These findings were supported by focus group discussion participants as exemplified here:

-We always access agricultural information through our scheduled village meetings, which are attended by agricultural extension officers.
-Therefore, they normally tell us about proper seed selection, use of affordable farm implements, and planting of early maturing crops.
-Apart from agricultural information, we normally discuss various security and development issues during these meetings, (Focus group participants at Idodi Village, 2021).
+We always access agricultural information through our scheduled village meetings, which are also attended by agricultural extension officers.
+They normally advise us about proper seed selection, use of affordable farm implements, and planting early-maturing crops.
+Apart from agricultural information, during these meetings, we normally discuss various security and development issues.
+(Focus group participants at Idodi Village, 2021).

 In addition, agriculture extension officers were ranked as the fourth source of agricultural information by smallholder farmers (see Table 2).
-It is understandable that despite their importance in agricultural services and dissemination of agricultural information, these officers play an exceedingly limited role in educating smallholder farmers about agricultural matters and equipping them with appropriate adaptation responses.
-Farmers’ associations were ranked the fifth in the provision of agricultural information to smallholder farmers.
-However, in the target study villages, there were no farmers’ associations reported.
-Those who accessed information from farmers’ associations were those who more connected or with relatives in neighboring villages.
-Therefore, farmers’ associations were not extensively used as a source of agricultural information in the study area.
-However, the establishment of farmers’ association is very essential, especially in expanding producers’ prospects for economic growth.
+It is understandable that, despite their role in providing agricultural services and dissemination of agricultural information, these officers play an exceedingly limited role in educating smallholder farmers about agricultural matters and equipping them with appropriate adaptation responses.
+Farmers associations were ranked the fifth in the provision of agricultural information to smallholder farmers.
+However, in the target study villages, there were no farmers associations reported.
+Those who accessed information from farmers associations were those who had connections with relatives in neighbouring villages.
+Therefore, farmers associations provided little agricultural information in the study area.
+However, the establishment of farmers associations is very important, especially in expanding producers’ prospects for economic growth.

-Non-governmental organizations (NGOs), cellphones, and agricultural research institutes were ranked the lowest in the provision of agricultural information to smallholder farmers.
+Non-governmental organizations (NGOs), cell phones, and agricultural research institutes were ranked the lowest in the provision of agricultural information to smallholder farmers.
 Nevertheless, there is a great need to synergize the efforts of multiple stakeholders and create an active support system for agricultural information dissemination to farmers.
-Currently, the findings have indicated that there is disconnection between research institutions and the communities from which they obtain a significant proportion of their research data.
+The findings in this study have indicated that there is disconnection between research institutions and the communities from which they obtain a significant proportion of their research data.
 For instance, universities have become a “cyclic burden” to the communities, often sourcing information amongst communities but never giving it back.
 There is, thus, a great need to encourage strong collaboration between public and private sectors to assist in disseminating agricultural information to smallholder farmers in order to promote agricultural development in poor farming communities.

-Use of agricultural information for smallholder farmers’ climate change adaptation
+Use of Agricultural Information for Smallholder Farmers’ Adaptation to Climate Change